MGunlogson/CuckooFilter4J/README.md

 # This repo is unmaintained!
 Sorry to users, I long since switched to using Bloom filters and don't currently have time to maintain this.

-There are known bugs in the implementation, and many unrealized performance opportunities using primitives, new hashing algorithms, and possibly off-heap storage in Java 17+ .
+**There are known bugs in the implementation**, and many unrealized performance opportunities using primitives, new hashing algorithms, and possibly off-heap storage in Java 17+ .
 I definitely don't recommend using this in production, but leaving it up for existing users (and because I can't find another Java Cuckoo filter implementation).
 Feel free to use this as a base for your own improvements, and I will considering transfering ownership to a new maintainer if you agree to keep it fully open source under the same permissive license.

 Cuckoo Filter For Java